-One of the biggest costs involved while starting a restaurant is the Staff.
-The percentage of restaurant labour costs to sales average at 22-40%, and in some cases, it can be almost as high as 75%.
+One of the most significant costs involved while running a restaurant is the restaurant staff.
+The percentage of restaurant labor costs to sales average at 22-40%, and in some cases, it can be almost as high as 75%.
 Especially if you are working on a tight budget, high human resources cost couple with high attrition rate can bleed your restaurant dry.
 Find out how to reduce the employee turnover in your restaurant here.
 However, it doesn’t mean you need to spend a bomb right at the beginning of your restaurant venture.
-In this article, we will tell you how to start a restaurant even with a limited staff, and still rake profits.
+In this article, we will tell you how to run a restaurant even with a limited staff, and still, rake profits.

-Running a restaurant with limited staff is an art, which most restaurant owners fail to comprehend.
-Read below and know further about how you can run your restaurant with limited staff.
+Running a restaurant with a limited restaurant staff is an art, which most restaurant owners fail to comprehend.
+Read below and know further about how to run a restaurant with limited staff.

 1. Hire Less, Hire Well

-You must be aware that for a fine dining restaurant if in the jest of controlling cost you only hire 10-15 staffs, then you will be compromising on the service and you will gain a lot of negative reviews.
-Similarly, if for a small QSR you hire 15 or 20 staffs you will be making a blunder as well.
-Hence, you must know which format would require how many staffs.
-When it comes to fine dine the average number of staffs required will be above 25, for casual dine it should be around 15, for pubs and bars it should be more than 25, for café or bistro you would need 10-15 staffs, for QSR you would need 7 staffs, for food truck and food cart you would need around 5 staffs, for bakery you would want 10-15 staffs, sweet shop would need around 7-10 staff and an Ice cream parlor would need 7 staffs.
-Not all of them would be permanent staff; these may include the part-time and seasoned staffs as well.
-We have discussed the part-time staff in this article below.
+You must be aware that for a fine dining restaurant if in the jest of controlling cost you only hire 10-15 restaurant employee, then you will be compromising on the service, and you will gain a lot of negative reviews.
+Similarly, if for a small QSR you hire 15 or 20 staff you will be making a blunder as well.
+Hence, you must know which format would require how many staff.
+When it comes to fine dining, the average number of staff required will be above 25, for casual dine it should be around 15, for pubs and bars it should be more than 25, for café or bistro you would need 10-15 staffs, for QSR you would need 7 staff, for food truck and food cart you would need around 5 staff, for bakery you would want 10-15 staff, sweet shop would need around 7-10 staff, and an Ice cream parlor would need 7 staff.
+Not all of them would be permanent staff; these may include part-time and seasoned staff as well.

 This clearly shows that while hiring more can be dangerous, hiring less can also be a blunder.
 Thus, hiring less, but hiring well should be your mantra!
 This article will tell you how to hire better for your restaurant.

-Cross-training is a very useful method that you must implement before you start a restaurant.
+Cross-training is an advantageous method that you must implement before you start a restaurant.
 This will help employees to learn new skills and be ready to take up new roles.
 Instead of hiring a large number of employees you can go ahead and try taking leverage of your already existing internal staff talents.
-Cross-training will train all your employees to take on any role when other employees are not present for various reasons like injuries, illness, family emergency or some other issues.
+Cross-training and restaurant management training will enable all your employees to take on any role when other employees are not present for various reasons like injuries, illness, family emergency or some other issues.
 For example, when the hosting staff is not present, the wait staff or the manager can try taking up the job of welcoming the customers.
-Similarly, if you have in-house serving staffs they can be asked to take care of other duties like putting the tablecloth, refilling the water during slow hours.
+Similarly, if you have in-house serving staff, they can be asked to take care of other duties like putting the tablecloth, refilling the water during slow hours.

-3. Manage your Staff Well Especially During Rush Hours
+3. Manage Your Restaurant Staff Well Especially During Rush Hours

-Use of technology can reduce your dependency on the manual labour.
-In addition to this, restaurant management software nowadays has features like server app, stock and inventory, recipe management, table order will allow your customers to place orders directly through an app, and all such related features will reduce your dependency on the staff force.
-Proper kitchen equipment and machines are also essentially important.
+Use of technology can reduce your dependency on the manual labor.
+In addition to this, restaurant management software nowadays has features like server app, stock, and inventory, recipe management, table order will allow your customers to place orders directly through an app, and all such related features will reduce your dependency on the staff force.
+Proper kitchen equipment and machines are also fundamentally important.
 You must keep in tune with the new kitchen equipment innovations and bring them into your kitchen that will help you it run your operations and surprise your customers with new menu items.
-The machines deliver a consistent product, increase speed phenomenally, never ever ask for leaves and usually they are there before anyone else arrives at work and after everyone leaves.
+The machines deliver a consistent product, increase speed phenomenally, never ask for leaves, and are there before anyone else arrives at work and after everyone leaves.

 You can hire seasoned staff in times of festive seasons that will help you to cope up with the high rush that you might encounter during this time of the year.
-Part-time staffs can be hired not only during the festive season; they can also be hired on a daily basis during the busy hours of the day as well.
-Hiring seasoned and part-time staffs will not only enable you to reduce the cost that you incur on labour, it will also help you to manage the working of your restaurant well.
-Now there are various types of staffs that are required to run a restaurant.
+Part-time staff can be hired not only during the festive season; they can also be employed on a daily basis during the busy hours of the day as well.
+Hiring seasoned and part-time staffs will not only enable you to reduce the cost that you incur on labor, but it will also help you to manage the working of your restaurant well.
+Now various types of staffs are required to run a restaurant.
 This article will tell you how to create an efficient human resource structure in your restaurant.

-Tapping the right chef is a major task that you must give full attention to.
-There are actually different types of chefs and their salaries depend on their experience, location and training.
+Tapping the right chef is a primary task that you must give full attention to.
+There are different types of chefs, and their salaries depend on their experience, location, and training.
 Thus having too many chefs in the house won’t do you much good.
 On the contrary, you can have one head chef and one or two sou chefs.
-In addition to this, you can take help of a consultant chef who might visit your restaurant once in a while and can suggest special additions to your menu that will bolster your overall profit.
+In addition to this, you can take the help of a consultant chef who might visit your restaurant once in a while and can suggest special additions to your menu that will bolster your overall profit.

 They are those who run your restaurant.
 Hence, instead of hiring too many of them you can hire the one who is competent enough and with whom you have your trust who can run your restaurant without pulling you down into trouble.
-Managers are the ones who are in touch with all your vendors, he knows all the sources from where your restaurant’s primary products and beverages are purchased and he must always be the one to open and close the restaurant.
+Managers are the ones who are in touch with all your vendors; he knows all the sources from where your restaurant’s primary products and beverages are purchased, and he must always be the one to open and close the restaurant.
 This is why it is often seen the managers are overworked; this leads to high turnover rates.
-In order to reduce this tendency, make sure to hire seasoned staff that will help the manager during low rush hours, so that the performance of the permanent manager is at its peak during the high rush hours.
+To reduce this tendency, make sure to hire seasoned staff that will help the manager during low rush hours so that the performance of the permanent manager is at its peak during the high rush hours.
 Doing so will help you to run your restaurant with limited staff while it will save a lot of your cost incurred by permanent professionals.

 However, it must be mentioned that on several occasion it is seen that, for small budget restaurants, restaurant owners themselves work as the restaurant manager.
 Here the owners can save a lot of costs that are incurred in hiring.
 So you must take decisions according to the size and format of your restaurant.

 Too many cooks in your kitchen can spoil the broth.
 Hence, during rush hours you can hire professionals, especially during the festivals.
-You can also hire chefs who have their specializations in particular cuisines as per the festivals at hand, this will add some interesting items on your menu and will attract the ones who want to taste the specialities of that particular festival.
+You can also hire chefs who have their specializations in particular cuisines as per the festivals; this will add some interesting items on your menu and will attract the ones who want to taste the specialties of that particular festival.
 You can hire part-time or seasonal cooks for peak hours such as weekends, who can work as a line cook, while they can make some simple preparation during comparatively slower periods.

-You might require some staff that will welcome your guests, take reservations, helps to take the guests to their designated seats and sometimes work as a cashier depending on the flow of customers.
-Times when the rush is too high, you can manage by hiring part-time staff and have managers and wait staffs handle these activities during the slow period.
+You might require some staff that will welcome your guests, take reservations, helps to bring the guests to their designated seats and sometimes work as a cashier depending on the flow of customers.
+Times when the rush is too high, you can manage by hiring part-time staff and have managers and wait staff to handle these activities during the slow period.